-- · Allocation of Awards: Year-end equity-based awards would continue to be allocated 50% to time-based equity awards that vest based on continued employment or service over a three-year vesting period and 50% to performance-based equity awards that remain at risk and are subject to forfeiture subject to the achievement pre-established metrics over a three-year performance period. - Performance-Based Vesting Criteria: Metrics for performance-based equity awards would be adjusted to consist of the number of densification entitlements achieved, average year-end occupancy, average same-center NOI growth and TSR relative to a performance comparison peer group listed below under "-Performance Peer Group", each measured over a cumulative three-year period (each weighted 25%). - Payout Opportunities: The performance-based equity awards of our named executive officers would incorporate four levels of opportunity "threshold," "target," "high" and "exceptional" which determine the amount of the performance-based equity awards that will be earned.
+- Allocation of Awards: Year-end equity-based awards are allocated 50% to time-based equity awards that vest based on continued employment or service over a three-year vesting period and 50% to performance-based equity awards that remain at risk and are subject to forfeiture subject to the achievement pre-established metrics over a three-year performance period. - Performance-Based Vesting Criteria: Metrics for performance-based equity awards would be adjusted to consist of the number of ESG milestones achieved, average year-end occupancy, average same-center NOI growth and TSR relative to a performance comparison peer group listed below under "-Performance Peer Group", each measured over a cumulative three-year period (each weighted 25%). - Payout Opportunities: The performance-based equity awards of our named executive officers would incorporate four levels of opportunity "threshold," "target," "high" and "exceptional" which determine the amount of the performance-based equity awards that will be earned.

-Throughout 2019 and during the first quarter of 2020, the Compensation Committee, in consultation with FTI, continued to evaluate the Company's performance-based equity award structure together with the Company's long-term strategic goals.
-The Compensation Committee considered the Company's design and implementation of its ESG strategy and, in consultation with FTI, determined that it would be appropriate to incorporate the achievement of ESG milestones into the vesting criteria for performance-based equity awards.
-Specifically, the Compensation Committee determined that the achievement of ESG milestones would replace the attainment of densification entitlements for performance-based equity awards in respect of performance for the year ended December 31, 2019 (granted in 2020).
-The remaining performance measures, weightings and levels of opportunity would remain the same as for performance-based equity awards in respect of performance for the year ended December 31, 2018 (granted in 2019).
-The Compensation Committee believes that the performance goals for the year-end 2019 performance-based equity awards (granted in 2020) are aligned with the Company's strategic business plan, directly correlated to executive performance, continue to be sensitive to the Company's TSR performance and are consistent with the long-term objectives that have been communicated to the Company's investors.
+Throughout 2020 and during the first quarter of 2021, the Compensation Committee, in consultation with FTI, continued to evaluate the Company's performance-based equity award structure together with the Company's long-term strategic goals.
+The Compensation Committee determined the performance measures, weightings and levels of opportunity would remain the same for the performance-based equity awards in respect of performance for the year ended December 31, 2020 (granted in 2021).
+The Compensation Committee believes that the performance goals for the year-end 2020 performance-based equity awards (granted in 2021) are aligned with the Company's strategic business plan, directly correlated to executive performance, continue to be sensitive to the Company's TSR performance and are consistent with the long-term objectives that have been communicated to the Company's investors.

-Year-End 2019 Long-Term Equity-Based Awards (Granted in 2020)
+Year-End 2020 Long-Term Equity-Based Awards (Granted in 2021)

-At a meeting held on February 18, 2020, the Compensation Committee approved long-term equity-based awards for our named executive officers in respect of performance for the year ended December 31, 2019, including the specific performance metrics, weightings and levels of opportunity for performance-based equity awards as described below.
+In February 2021, the Compensation Committee approved long-term equity-based awards for our named executive officers in respect of performance for the year ended December 31, 2020, including the specific performance metrics, weightings and levels of opportunity for performancebased equity awards as described below.
 In determining the long-term equity-based awards to our named executive officers, the Compensation Committee focused on the objective measures and other factors as described above under "-Setting Executive Compensation."
-Based upon these considerations, the Compensation Committee recommended long-term equity-based awards as follows in respect of performance for the year ended December 31, 2019, subject to the forward-looking vesting criteria described herein:
+Based upon these considerations, the Compensation Committee recommended long-term equity-based awards as follows in respect of performance for the year ended December 31, 2020, subject to the forward-looking vesting criteria described herein:

-Executive Restricted Shares Awarded (1) Value based on Grant Date Closing Price
+Executive Restricted Shares Awarded (#) (1) Value based on Grant Date Closing Price (\$)

-Stuart A. Tanz 220,458 \$3,749,991
+Stuart A. Tanz 231,338 3,749,989

-Michael B. Haines 67,019 1,139,993
+Michael B. Haines 70,326 1,139,984

-Richard A. Baker 23,515 399,990
+Richard A. Baker 24,676 399,998

-Richard K. Schoebel 73,486 1,249,997
+Richard K. Schoebel 77,112 1,249,986

-(1) Granted on February 18, 2020, 50% of the shares awarded are time-based Restricted Share awards and 50% of the shares awarded are performance-based Restricted Share awards.
-The number of performance-based Restricted Shares included in this amount reflects vesting at a "target" payout percentage as shown in the table under "Key Terms of the Year-End 2019 Performance-Based Equity Awards (Granted in 2020)."
+(1) Granted on February 23, 2021, 50% of the shares awarded are time-based Restricted Share awards and 50% of the shares awarded are performance-based Restricted Share awards.
+The number of performance-based Restricted Shares included in this amount reflects vesting at a "target" payout percentage as shown in the table under "Key Terms of the Year-End 2020 Performance-Based Equity Awards (Granted in 2021)."